by Master Yung Hsi, and edited by Dr Chou Hsiang-Kuang

 Especially since a complete translation of the Avatámsaka Sūtra became available this assumption has to be corrected.
 What initially appeared as Taoist discourse in Buddhist exegesis can now be attributed to the said Sūtra.
 We may now come to the conclusion that the main tenets of the two other Traditions are used to illustrate the Buddha-Dharma, rather than being used as an illustration of how much Buddhism 'really' is a form of Taoism and/or Confucianism.
 This, however, excludes Master Yung Hsi's words on the true gentleman, the chün-tze or jūnzi; this Confucianist concept truly has become a trait of Chinese Buddhism, and lies behind the worldview of the ancient Japanese samurai - to give an example.

 The venerable also extensively made Hsi Yün's (a.k.a.
 Huangbo) words his own.
-Huangbo was the third or fourth successor of master Huineng.
-(Listen to the pronounciation of Huangbo, the fifth example in the row: Chinese (Taiwan) Pronunciation.)
+Huangbo was the third or fourth successor of master Huineng. (pronounciation of Huangbo [choose the mandarin version])

 As of gātha 5 the commentary speaks several times of Tao.
 In the Taoist sense of the word it means "the way things take, the course of things."
 In general philosophical terms it stands for any set religious or philosophical doctrine.
 In Buddhism it is an imperfect translation of the Sanskrit word marga, Path.
 And as the Path is at the same time both the means and the end, tao also means 'method'; see also gātha 9 for an explanation on the word bodhi, tao or chiao.
 Tao also means piety.

 Chinese Buddhism as a whole, and Chinese Chan in particular, never bothered much about this type of purity.
 Its aim is more to stress the common traits in this and that Dharma exegesis.
-We therefore see how Master Yung Hsi used the teaching of a southern Ho-tse Chan Master like Tsungmi to demonstrate the correctness of the northern Tungshan lineage.
+We therefore see how Master Yung Hsi used the teaching of a southern Ho-tse Chan Master like Tsungmi to demonstrate the correctness of the northern Tungshan lineage Mandarin pronounciation of Tungshan).

 Such cross cultural behaviour occurs very often and is perhaps characteristic for Chinese Buddhism.